 QUICK START - It's easy to learn the basics of this method!

-FREELY AVAILABLE SOFTWARE: testing tools used by hundreds of major corporations and universities
+FREELY AVAILABLE SOFTWARE: testing tools used in more than 3,000 major corporations and universities

 - Software on this site is free of charge and will remain free in the future.
 It is public domain; no license is required and there are no restrictions on use.

 You are free to include it and redistribute it in commercial products if desired.
 NIST is a US Government agency, doing research in advanced measurement and test methods.

 - To obtain the tools, please send a request to Rick Kuhn - email@example.com .